 It is further reported that the decoder runtimes are practically not affected in AI and RA, and somewhat improved in LD-B and LD-P configurations.
 The decoding process for the joint residual mode is asserted to be less complex than decoding individual residuals for the chrominance channels.
 Reported encoder runtimes are 2-3 % higher than the anchor runtimes, but it is noted that the encoder used in the experiments did not try to make “smart decisions” to speed-up the process.

-The proposal achieves the following coding gain:
+The proposal achieves the following coding gain under the CTC: